Breaking Away: Reception

 The film received positive reviews upon its release.
 Roger Ebert called it "a wonderfully sunny, funny, goofy, intelligent movie that makes you feel about as good as any movie in a long time.
-It is, in fact, a treasure ...
+It is, in fact, a treasure...
 Movies like this are hardly ever made at all; when they're made this well, they're precious cinematic miracles."
 The New York Times's Janet Maslin wrote that, even though "the cast is unknown, the director has a spotty history, and the basic premise falls into this year's most hackneyed category ... the finished product is wonderful.
 Here is a movie so fresh and funny it didn't even need a big budget or a pedigree."
 A Variety magazine review concluded that "though its plot wins no points for originality, Breaking Away is a thoroughly delightful light comedy, lifted by fine performances from Dennis Christopher and Paul Dooley."
 Critic Dave Kehr, however, gave a later, somewhat dissenting opinion: "Released at a time when any small-scale film earned critical favor simply by virtue of its unpretentiousness, Breaking Away probably looked better in context than it does now."
 However, he conceded that "Peter Yates lends the film a fine, unexpected limpidity, and the principals are mostly excellent."

+Pauline Kael for The New Yorker wrote that the film was a "graceful, unpredictable comedy that pleases and satisfies audiences."

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 41 reviews, with a rating average of 8.2/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 42 reviews, with a rating average of 8.2/10.
 The website's critical consensus reads: "At once a touching, funny coming-of-age story and a compelling sports film, Breaking Away is a delightful treat."
-On Metacritic — which assigns a weighted mean score — the film has a score of 91 out of 100 based on 15 critics, indicating "universal acclaim".
+On Metacritic—which assigns a weighted mean score—the film has a score of 91 out of 100 based on 15 critics, indicating "universal acclaim".

 The film grossed approximately $20 million in North America.

 The New York Times placed the film on its Best 1000 Movies Ever list.

+The February 2020 issue of New York Magazine lists Breaking Away as among "The Best Movies That Lost Best Picture at the Oscars."

-NBC paid $5 million to screen the film on television on May 5, 1980 bypassing HBO and significantly shortening the normal window between theatrical release and screening on broadcast television, which was generally three years at the time.
+NBC paid $5 million to screen the film on television on May 5, 1980, bypassing HBO and significantly shortening the normal window between theatrical release and screening on broadcast television, which was generally three years at the time.